North Yarmouth Academy students work toward $36,000 school donation - NewsBreak

 Couple fighting in court to mine $1.5 billion lithium deposit in Maine

 NEWRY (WGME) -- A couple in Newry who recently discovered a valuable lithium deposit on their property is now fighting in court to mine it.
-According to the Maine Monitor, Mary and Gary Freeman are looking to excavate what may be the world's largest lithium deposit.
+According to the Press Herald, Mary and Gary Freeman are looking to excavate what may be the world's largest lithium deposit.
 The highly sought-after mineral...

 'It's scary:' Neighbors concerned after deaths, shootings on Lewiston street